 Access to high-quality image files from Day archives held at Marquette University was one of the happy provisions for the project, made possible by Solidarity Hall’s partners, the conference organizers.

-To get the balance I was looking for between friendly, readable pages, a sobriety and modesty suited to the great majority of the material, and the practical requirement of fitting a large amount of text to a reasonably sized physical volume, I settled on Sirba for body text and the enormously popular Lato for just about everything else — neither of them a self-assertive typeface, both often described as ‘warm.’
+To get the balance I was looking for between friendly, readable pages, a sobriety and modesty suited to the great majority of the material, and the practical requirement of fitting a large amount of text to a reasonably sized physical volume, I settled on Sirba for body text and the enormously popular Lato for just about everything else — neither a self-assertive family, both often described as ‘warm.’
 I’m still pleased with the result.

 In our cover for the book, the conference organizers asked Solidarity Hall to use the same photo of Day and grandchildren that was adopted by designers of the event’s announcement graphics (at left, above).